onep1xel/TheAccessAgency/content/work/_index.md

 - block: cta
-  background:  "#253148"
+  background:  "#8EC7B4"
   color: light # light dark muted
-  heading: See something you like for your business?
+  heading: See something that would work for you?
   text: Get in touch and we can provide better travel for everyone.
   button:
-    style: mint # whale mint sand
+    style: whale # whale mint sand
     text: Go to the Contact page
     url: "contact"